 In our school, we have a psychosocial advisory and counselling service.

 --> more information about the team.

 Parents are cordially invited to exchange views on their children’s development with the teacher in an informal setting.
-This “Coffee @ LESC” takes place on the first Monday of each month from 7.30 a.m. – 9.30 a.m.
+This “Coffee @ LESC” takes place on the 3 october, 6 february and 5 june from 7.30 a.m. – 9.30 a.m.